-This article covers some basics about modern firearms – stuff available from the 1930s onward.
+This article covers some basics about modern heavy infantry weapons – stuff available from the XXth Century onward, give or take.

-Light machineguns (LMG) usually come with a bipod so they can be operated prone.
-The machinegunner normally has an assistant who carries more ammunition and keeps the machinegun fed.
+Light machineguns (LMGs) usually come with a bipod so they can be operated prone.
+The machinegunner often has an assistant who carries more ammunition and keeps the machinegun fed.

-Ever since World War II, the LMG is the lynchpin of the infantry fireteam – a squad without one loses about half its firepower.
+Ever since World War II, the LMG has been the lynchpin of the infantry fireteam.
+A squad without one loses about half its firepower.

-Since the 1980s, marked by Rambo movies starring Sylvester Stallone, US fiction had a tendency to depict hugely muscled men operating such weapons all by themselves, firing from the hip and mowing down their foes.
+Starting with the 1980s (the Rambo movies starring Sylvester Stallone) and for a few decades, US fiction had a tendency to depict hugely muscled men operating such weapons all by themselves.
+Firing from the hip and mowing down their foes by the dozen.

 M&M LMG [Ranged Multiattack Ballistic Damage 6, Takedown 1, Quirk 2 (requires STR 1 to use without a bipod, heavy and cumbersome (cutting movement speed by 1) unless your STR is 4+)].